#CIJNewcastle Conference

 Jess Brammar

-Jess Brammar is the executive editor of HuffPost UK.
-Before that she was deputy editor of the BBC's Newsnight, having joined the programme as a producer, covering domestic and foreign news.
-In her time at Newsnight she lead award-winning coverage on the Grenfell Tower fire and the Westminster bullying scandal.
+Jess Brammar is Editor of the BBC News and BBC World channels.
+Prior to that, Jess was the executive editor of HuffPost UK and deputy editor of the BBC's Newsnight, having joined the programme as a producer covering domestic and foreign news.

 Martin Tomkinson